Wild & Captive-Bred Lions

 population

 In 2016, an IUCN assessment showed that lion populations across the African continent had declined by 43% over a 20-year period (or 3 lion generations).
 As few as 20,000 lions might now remain, occupying as little as 8% of their historic range.
-The reasons for this decline include habitat degradation and fragmentation, reductions in prey animals, human-lion conflict, and, importantly, trade in lion products (particularly bones, claws and teeth).
+The reasons for this decline include habitat degradation and fragmentation, reductions in prey animals, human-lion conflict, and, importantly, the legal and illegal trade in lion products (particularly bones, claws and teeth).

 0